-Playing for the enemy: Sports stars who made the ultimate switch
+Alexis Sanchez: Other sports stars who played for the enemy - CBBC Newsround

-With Arsenal's Sanchez rumoured to be joining Manchester United, we've been taking a look at some other sports stars who joined their rival team.
+With Alexis Sanchez now officially announced as Manchester United's new number 7, we've been taking a look at some other sports stars who joined their rival team.

 "Keep your friends close and your enemies closer" - that's how the saying goes.
-Alexis Sanchez has clearly been paying attention, as he's rumoured to be joining Manchester United.
+Alexis Sanchez has clearly been paying attention, as he joins the Manchester United line-up from age-old rivals Arsenal.

 John Peters/Getty Images